-- Histology slides are often used in medical institutes by the lecturers to explain their students about the microstructures of biological tissues and cells.
+- Histology slides are often used to explain the microstructures of biological cells and tissues.

-- Applied in the hospitals and medical centers for diagnosing certain cancer cells and during biopsies.
+- Used in diagnosing certain cancer cells and biopsies.

-Gross anatomy is also known as topographical anatomy.
-It is defined as the study of organism’s structures which are visible to the naked eye.
-The main objective of anatomy is to obtain the complete information about the structural organization of an organism.
+Also known as macroscopic anatomy.
+Gross anatomy is defined as the study of an organism’s structures which are visible to the naked eye.
+The main objective of Gross anatomy is to obtain complete information about the structural organization of an organism.

 - Gross anatomy is used for studying in detail about the different organs.

-- An opaque dye is injected into the blood vessels to view the circulatory system, which is called angiography.
+- It is used in Angiography, where an opaque dye is injected into the blood vessels to view the blood circulation within the human body.

 - The internal structures and organs of living beings are studied by magnetic resonance imaging (MRI) and X-rays.